 Re-read a Few of Your Old Journals at Least Once a Year

 Don’t put your journals away and never look at them again.
 Sometimes it can be painful to look at an entry and remember what you were going through in that year.
 As a writer, reading my journal entries can be painful for the mere fact that I can barely read my own handwriting as I scribbled along the lines with high emotion.
 But it’s in those freely written entries where the unedited thoughts sit.

 Reviewing my failures and setbacks reminds me how far I’ve come from that latest journal entry and that there will be another day.
 Writing down a setback or failure is like setting a point in the sand and that your job as a human being with any ambition is to move beyond that point.
 Thomas Edison, one of the most famous and prolific of journal writers, kept notes of his progress on inventions and ideas, and he sought to improve upon and learn from his many mistakes.
 When his lab burned down, he said, “Although I am over 67 years old, I’ll start all over again tomorrow.”

 Your Journal Will Tell You Things Your Friends and Family Won’t

 If journaling is like talking to myself, I’m glad my journal told me that I was not moving forward and that I was unhappy for so long.
-Though it took over fifteen years for me to recognize the overarching message of those journals, I’m grateful to have seen the message before it was too late.
-Now my goal in my journal practice is to not fill more journals with repetitive regrets and complaints.
+Though it took over fifteen years to recognize the overarching message of those journals, I’m grateful to have seen the message before it was too late.
+Now, my goal in my journal practice is to not fill more journals with repetitive regrets and complaints.